rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>Londres [that is, Paris]</CITE>
->Note on distribution statement: <CITE>Actual place of publication from: Weller, E.O.
+>Note on distribution statement: <CITE>Actual place of distribution from: Weller, E.O.
 Falsche Druckorte</CITE>

+<a name="4.211.96.2">4.211.96.2</a>  *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
+Give the basis for the correction or clarification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.4.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.3)).

+<a name="4.211.96.3">4.211.96.3</a> *Optionally*, if considered necessary for identification, supply in square brackets the modern form of the name of the place.
+Use the form of the name in the language preferred by the agency creating the data.

 ## 4.211.97 No place of distribution
 <a name="4.211.97.1">4.211.97.1</a> If no place of distribution appears on the manifestation but is known,  supply it in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed distributor if one is present.
-Provide a justification for the supplied place in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [4.216.4.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.3)).
+Provide a justification for the supplied place in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [4.216.4.4](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.4)).

 >Example:
 >Place of distribution: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>